 STSRG's current work is mainly focused on gaining a deeper understanding of the behavioral intention to use existing transportation choices (such as passenger rail and ride-sharing services) as well as emerging energy and mobility choices (such as autonomous/shared autonomous vehicles and electric roadways).
 This understanding will enable a more accurate estimation of the anticipated impacts of such technologies.
 Of particular interest are the energy and environmental impacts of such technologies, which the research group is currently investigating.
 Another aspect of STSRG's current research lies in evaluating the role of transportation-related indicators (such as accessibility, connectivity, redundancy, and others) on community resilience to macro-economic shocks using both empirical data and theoretical models.

-Members of the Sustainable Transportation Systems Research Group at the Indiana ITE Purdue Dinner and Poster Session in Fall 2018
+Members of the Sustainable Transportation Systems Research Group celebrating the end of the Fall 2019 Semester

 Members of the STSRG celebrating the end of the Fall 2018 Semester at Town and Gown in West Lafayette, IN

-Left to Right: Laura Rodríguez, Lisa Losada, Sumedh Khair, Zimo Zhang, Dr. Nadia Gritza, Davis Chacon-Hurtado, Christos Gkartzonikas, Theodora Konstantinou, and Yue Ke
+Left to Right: Laura Rodríguez, Lisa Losada, Sumedh Khair, Zimo Zhang, Dr. Nadia Gkritza, Davis Chacon-Hurtado, Christos Gkartzonikas, Theodora Konstantinou, and Yue Ke